 - A higher bacterial load may be present in an inadequate environment.

-- Recirculation of air in creeps allow growth of the organism.
+- Recirculation of air at the nursery allows the growth of the organism.

 - Continued use of the building.